 How to Make Summer Squash Pasta

-Tips to for Making Simple Pasta Dishes
+Tips for Making Simple Pasta Dishes

 More Summer Pasta Dishes:

-- Stuffed Eggplant in Tomato Sauce with Gnocchi
+Stuffed Eggplant in Tomato Sauce with Gnocchi

-- Garlic Scape Pasta with Creamy Parmesan Sauce
+Garlic Scape Pasta with Creamy Parmesan Sauce

 This pasta recipe is great for busy days when you want something satisfying but just don't have the energy to cook a meal with a bunch of steps.
 Takes less then 30 minutes to prepare and is simply delicious!
 Start a large pot of water to boil; heavily salt once boiling.
 In a large pan over medium heat, drizzle in about 2 tablespoons of olive oil and toss in the onion.
 Cook this down for 2-3 minutes and toss in the squash for another 3-5 minutes.
 Once the vegetables are soft, toss in the garlic and cook for 1 minute (you can add some chili flakes here if you like a little heat).
 At this time, you can also toss the pasta in the boiling water to begin cooking.
 Pour in the crusted tomatoes and basil and cook for another 5-10, until the pasta is done.
 Mix in the parmesan cheese before tossing in the pasta.
 Thin down with a little pasta water if needed.
 Season with salt and pepper to taste.
 Use any sort of summer squash you have on hand.Summer Squash Pasta